Joseph Wirth: Start of political career

-In 1911 Wirth was elected to the Freiburg city council for the Catholic Centre Party.
+In 1911, Wirth was elected to the Freiburg city council for the Catholic Centre Party.
 From 1913 to 1921, he was a member of the Baden Landtag, the lower house of parliament of the Grand Duchy (after 1918 the Republic) of Baden.
 In 1914 he became a member of the Imperial Reichstag following a difficult campaign against a National Liberal candidate who was in part responsible for Wirth's life-long dislike of the "parties of property and education".

-At the start of World War I, Wirth volunteered for military service but for health reasons was deemed unfit.
+At the start of World War I, Wirth volunteered for military service but, for health reasons, was deemed unfit.
 He then volunteered with the Red Cross and served on both the Western and Eastern Fronts until 1917, when he left after contracting pneumonia.

 Wirth voted for the July 1917 Reichstag Peace Resolution, which was sponsored by Matthias Erzberger, also of the Centre Party, and called for a negotiated peace without annexations.
-In the final year of the war, Wirth increasingly often criticized the policies of the imperial government and pushed for internal reforms.
+In the final year of the war, Wirth increasingly often criticised the policies of the imperial government and pushed for internal reforms.

 Revolution and Weimar Republic

-In the first days of the German revolution of 1918–1919, after Baden's provisional government had replaced the Grand Duke's ministers, Wirth became Finance minister of Baden.
+In the first days of the German revolution of 1918–1919, after Baden's provisional government had replaced the Grand Duke's ministers, Wirth became Finance Minister of Baden.
 The peaceful course of the revolution there made it possible for the Centre Party to work with the moderate Majority Social Democratic Party (MSPD).
 Wirth engaged with Catholic workers to keep them from becoming radicalised and spoke in favour of a leading role for the Centre Party in building a democratic Germany.
 His position reflected his beliefs in Catholicism's social teaching and in Christian democracy.

 In January 1919, Wirth was elected to both the Baden Constituent Assembly and the Weimar National Assembly, which wrote the new constitutions for the Republic of Baden and the Weimar Republic.
 After the Kapp Putsch of March 1920, when Chancellor Gustav Bauer of the MSPD resigned and was replaced by Hermann Müller (MSPD), Wirth became Germany's minister of Finance.
 He continued to hold the portfolio in the subsequent cabinet of Constantin Fehrenbach (Centre Party).

-As Finance minister, Wirth continued the policies of his predecessor, Matthias Erzberger (Centre).
+As Finance Minister, Wirth continued the policies of his predecessor, Matthias Erzberger (Centre).
 They included the centralisation at the national level of the authority to tax and spend and the redistribution of taxes to lighten the burden on those with low to moderate incomes.
 Through ties with military leadership, he also saw that funds were provided to help begin secretly rearming Germany in contravention of the restrictions imposed by the Treaty of Versailles.